-Lit Youngstown presents a reading by Kent poets Major Ragain and Joe Caley, on Wednesday September 2, at 7:00 pm, at Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
-Ragain with five collections of poetry and Caley, a decorated Vietnam veteran, are facilitators of the Kent Veterans Writers’ Circle.
+Lit Youngstown presents poets Mary Biddinger and Mary Quade, on Wednesday June 1, at 7:00 pm, at Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
+An open mic will follow..
+[Biddinger is a Professor of English at the University of Akron and is the author of four full-length collections of poetry.
+Quade teaches creative writing at Hiram College and is the author of the poetry collections Guide to Native Beasts.]
 The reading is free and open to the public.
 More information at LitYoungstown.wordpress.com.

-Lit Youngstown presents a reading by Sean Posey, local photographer, essayist, and historian, on Wednesday August 5, at 7:00 pm, at Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
-Sean is currently working on a book about Youngstown for the History Press.
+Lit Youngstown presents a reading by YSU professor and poet Philip Brady, and mystery novelist Lynn Lurie on Wednesday February 3, at 7:00 pm, at Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
+These authors will be followed by writers featured in CROW, a YSU publication for notable student essays.
 The reading is free and open to the public.
-More information att LitYoungstown.wordpress.com.
+More information at LitYoungstown.wordpress.com.

 The Southside Fine Arts Academy announces its winter class sessions beginning the week of January 11th.
 The academy will meet on Mondays from 3:30 - 6:30 pm at St. Angela Merici, 400 Lincoln Park Drive; on Tuesdays and Thursdays from 4:00 - 7:00 pm at the Fairview Arts and Outreach Center, 4220 Youngstown-Poland Road; and on Saturdays from 9:00 am - 2:00 pm at St. Angela Merici parish.
 The academy is open to all children grades K-12 and there is no charge to participate.
 More information available from Executive/Artistic Director Kris Harper at 330-707-2144 or email@example.com.